KevBuild4UR/_backup/ipls.md

 ### Press "Space" key (Keyboard) or "X" key (Controller) (Available in Dev Survival Creator and Dev Arena War Series creator)

-You only need to find the interior you have enabled and press "Space" key or "X" key to quickly teleport to the loaded interior.
+You only need to find the interior you have enabled and press "Space" key (Keyboard) or "X" key (Controller) to quickly teleport to the loaded interior.

 ![You only need to find the interior you have enabled and press "space" to quickly teleport to the loaded interior.](https://www.neptune.work/images/upload/interior-special-cars-management.jpg)